particuleio/website/content/blog/kubernetes-ingress.en.md

 > Træfɪk is a reverse proxy and load-balancer designed for micro services (e.g. Containers).
 It is very simple, written in Go, and supports a lot backend types : Consul, Etcd, Docker, Kubernetes, Mesos, etc. It can also be backed by a classic static configuration file and a mix of the above to act as a classic reverse proxy.

 In addition, Træfɪk supports the [ACME](https://github.com/ietf-wg-acme/acme/) protocol used by [Let's Encrypt](https://letsencrypt.org/).
-We are able to publish services and to support TLS automaticly and for free (and that's Cloud (automaticly, not free) !
+We are able to publish services and to support TLS automatically and for free (and that's Cloud (automatic, not free) !

 #### Træfɪk configuration for Kubernetes